Dream Weavers

 Signatures

-One of the simplest ways to identify a piece from the Märta Måås-Fjetterström studio is to look for the signatures.
-They can always tell you something about the piece.
+One of the simplest ways to identify a piece from the Märta Måås-Fjetterström studio is to examine its signature.
+These woven marks always reveal something about the rug’s origin and history.

-From the very beginning, pieces from the Märta Måås-Fjetterström studio have been signed with the studio name – MMF.
-This was woven into the bottom left corner of the rug.
-Märta Måås-Fjetterström designed the overwhelming majority of the pieces herself – but in the rare instance of a collaboration, the other artist's signature would be woven into the bottom right hand corner of the rug.
+From the very beginning, all pieces made in the studio have been signed with the initials MMF, woven into the bottom left corner.
+Märta Måås-Fjetterström personally designed the vast majority of the works, but in the rare case of a collaboration, the co-artist’s initials were also woven—appearing in the bottom right corner.

-Every piece woven over the past century is recorded in the studio's production logs with a unique identifying number.
+Every rug produced over the past century is logged in the studio’s production records and assigned a unique identification number.

 • BN – Barbro Nilsson